Erewash Museum is a free local and social history museum located off the High Street, Ilkeston.

-Home for the Museum is a late Georgian house with Victorian extensions.
-It was both a family home and school accommodation before becoming a museum in the 1980's.
+Home for the Museum is Dalby House, a late Georgian and Victorian family home.
+It has had many lives over the years as a home for families in the lace trade, a surgery and home for a Victorian doctor and school before becoming a museum in the 1980's.

 0115 907 1141

 Thursday 10am - 4pm

 Please note last admission at 3:30pm.
 The tea room operate from 11am to 3pm every day the museum is open.